One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Compactness, Equicontinuity, and Regularity

 It follows from the definition of $N$ that $M$ accepts (resp., rejects) $x$ iff $N$ accepts (resp., rejects) $x$.
 Therefore, $L(M)=L(N)$ follows.
 Since $N$ is a 1dfa, $L$ must be a regular language. \end{proof}

-The compactness condition used in Theorem \ref{iff-cond-uniform} is, in fact, an essential assumption for the theorem because, without it, even non-regular languages can be recognized by 1dta's, as shown in the following lemma.
+The compactness condition used in Theorem \ref{iff-cond-uniform} is, in fact, an essential assumption for the theorem because, without the compactness, 1dta's may have infinite configuration spaces, which make the 1dta's recognize non-regular languages, as shown in the following lemma.